kevinwkt/semanai/README.md

 The link to DAGOR: https://bitbucket.org/ariel-ortiz/dagor/src

-The link to my team KYSERSANT: kysersant.blogspot.mx/2016_09_01_archive.html
+The link to my team KYSERSANT: kysersant.blogspot.mx